Quasisymmetric geometry of the Julia sets of McMullen maps: Introduction

 The precise definition of the maximal homeomorphic map defined from the Mandelbrot set to $\Lambda$ will be given in $\S \ref{Non-escap-case}$.
-Theorem \ref{Qiu-Xie-Yin} was proved only in the case $l=m\geq 3$ in \cite{QXY}.
-Then Xie generated this result to the general case in her Ph.D. thesis and the prove idea is almost the same (see \cite{Xi}).
-In this paper, we will prove following theorem.
+Theorem \ref{Qiu-Xie-Yin} was proved only in the case $\ell=m\geq 3$ in \cite{QXY12}.
+Then Xie extended this result to the general case in her Ph.D. thesis and the idea of the proof is almost the same (see \cite{Xie11}).
+In this article, we will prove the following theorem.